noelalfaro/noelalfaro/README.md

 🌱 I’m currently learning Next.JS 13 and improving my skills as an Software Developer. <br>
 🔭 Over the next five years, I'm determined to become a full-stack software developer, leveraging my skills, experiences, and passion for web development.
 I'm eager to contribute to building products that enhance our connection to information and create meaningful user experiences. <br>
-🤝 I’m currently looking for Junior Software Developer positions. <br> ⚡️ Fun fact - I have over 80 hours played as Junkrat on Overwatch 2 📫 How to reach me: noelalfaro.dev@gmail.com
+🤝 I’m currently looking for Junior Software Developer positions. <br> ⚡️ Fun fact - I have over 80 hours played as Junkrat on Overwatch 2 <br>
+📫 How to reach me: noelalfaro.dev@gmail.com